hunterc19/hunterc19/README.md

 - 👋 Hi, I’m @hunterc19
-- 👀 I’m interested in stock markets
+- 👀 I’m interested in stock markets and the internet
-- 🌱 I’m currently learning how to automate using AI
+- 🌱 I’m currently learning how to automate using AI and explore the pandas package
-- 💞️ I’m looking to collaborate on sql code orchestration and visualization
+- 💞️ I’m looking to collaborate on sql and python code orchestration and visualization

 <!---
 hunterc19/hunterc19 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.